NLP and the 7 Steps to Highly Effective Hating!

 So when our leaders, governments and/or elements of the media wish to whip up support for their latest adventure they first have to de-humanise the target group.

-They must do this because if we were to focus on the ‘individuals’ within the target group we might begin to recognise what life is like through their eyes.
+They must do this because, if we were to focus on the ‘individuals’ within the target group, we might begin to recognise how the world appears through their eyes.
 And this would get in the way of our hating them.